Work has recommenced on TDO Mini Forms…

 Moderation On/Off option will allow you to turn off moderation.
 Submissions will be automatically published.
 I really hate this idea as it opens your blog up to bots and spammers, however it is consistently requested.
 You can already “trust” users and the “Auto Trust Submitter” option would allow you to automatically trust users after their submissions have been approved.

 The big change I have planned, but I haven’t started on, is to allow users to customise the form, completely.
-I’m going to try and base it on Wordpress’ existing widget model.
+I’m going to try and base it on WordPress’ existing widget model.
 Basically, your form will be made of individual “widgets” that you can drag-and-drop, order and configure individually.
 Also, I hope, other people can write their own widgets for TDOMF.
 This is the best approach I can think off.
 Coming up with a “language” to allow people to design their forms is very hard to do right.
 This method is intuitive to use and for the hardcore, hopefully, easy to extend.

 Other little things I’m going to try and do are: